 Teamwork’s a Dreamwork

 We both worked together to get the faux stone wallpaper onto the wall as straight as possible.
 We actually ended up cutting the skinny section off so we had two pieces.
 We installed that skinny line of wallpaper first working our way down from the ceiling.
-Afterwards, we started adding the rest of the wallpaper starting in the far right corner and working our way to the left and down.
+Afterward, we started adding the rest of the wallpaper starting in the far right corner and working our way to the left and down.
 I used the scraper from my Silhouette Machine, just like I did for this large wall art, and this one too.
 However, you could use a tool specifically made for wallpaper or even just a credit card.

 Although one person could do this, we found it a lot easier with two.
 Even then several curse words were expressed during the process.